jporeilly/Foundry--Deployment/02--Pre-flight/preflight.md

 ---

 <em>Define the playbook - extra-vars.yml</em>
-Kubespray has a bunch a defualt values that need to be replaced by the required values defined a s placeholders in the env.properties file.
+Kubespray has a bunch a default values that need to be replaced by the required values defined a s placeholders in the env.properties file.

 <font color='green'>The extra-vars.yml has been created.</font>